szwiep/bapstac/README.md

 # bapstac
-Best Available Pixel (BAP) composites using STAC Catalogs and APIs in Python
+Best Available Pixel (BAP) composites using STAC Catalogs and APIs in Python (GEE independant).